 You can also Select and Cut sequences in a way similar employed with clustalx.
-I could not resist it! removed ugly sequences that caused the ZHX3_HUMAN_494_39.A gaps at the start and finish ADNP2_HUMAN_1043_IP of the alignment, and the HNF6_HUMAN_385_444P column 8 (just select their SIX6_HUMAN_128_187,GEC names and then select Cut or Delete from the Edit SIX5_HUMAN_201_260GEETVYCE menu).
+I could not resist it! removed all the ugly sequences that caused the gaps at the start and finish ADNP2_HUMAN_1043 of the alignment, and the sequence that messed up ONECZ_HUMAN_426_400 SIX3_HUMAN_206_265,GE column 8 (just select their SIX6_HUMAN_128_187,GE names and then select Cut SIX2_HUMAN_124_183,GEE or Delete from the Edit menu).
 I achieved the gapfree beautiful alignment illustrated.